luigisaetta/ai-assistant-4-datascience/README.md

 # AI Assistant for Data Science
 This repository contains the code to develop a prototype of an AI Assistant integrated in a Jupyter Notebook

+## Features
+* You can make a generic question to the LLM
+* You can ask to analyze, for example, a dataframe loaded
+* You can ask for the code to make some processing, for example to train a ML model

 ## Usage
 It can be plugged by simply loading an IPython extension